 New Directors participate in an induction program.
-This includes briefings with the CEO, CFO and other members of the senior executive team to provide new Directors with a deeper understanding of the Group's DNA and culture, strategic direction, business operations, key risks and controls and regulatory and legal framework.
-As part of the program, Directors also meet with the external and internal auditors
+This includes briefings with the CEO, CFO and other members of the senior executive team to provide new Directors with a deeper understanding of the Group's DNA and culture, strategic direction, business operations (including those of the Trust and Westfield Carindale), key risks and controls and regulatory and legal framework.
+As part of the program, Directors also meet with the external and internal auditors.